na-na-hi/renget/archive/HHatUSDA-1.md

-#Heaven, Hell and the USDA 1
+#Heaven, Hell and the USDA 1: Bottom on Bottom

-#Bottom on Bottom

 "Come on you fucking devil, get your tongue up in there!" the dragon shouted, both amused and aroused.